 Step 3: Join Your Other Pipes and Tees

 Connect your 30-inch pipes to the four tees that face the same direction.
-Afterward, put caps on all your 30-inch pipes.
+Afterward, put caps on all your 30-inch lines.
 These will be the arms of your DIY kayak rack.

 Step 4: Link the Two Posts Together

 For the last part of this project, you’ll bring together the two posts for your DIY kayak rack.
-Insert your two five-foot pipes into the remaining tees and elbows.
+Next, insert your two five-foot pipes into the remaining tees and elbows.
 These will serve as the back part of your DIY kayak rack.

-Once you’re done, you can go ahead and make your DIY kayak rack look however you want.
-You can be creative and apply your preferred spray paint.
+After that, you can go ahead and make your DIY kayak rack look however you want.
+Then, again, you can be creative and apply your preferred spray paint.

 Give it a few minutes to dry, then lean it against the wall.
 You can now place your boats on this DIY kayak rack.